alexch/rerun/README.md

 This may be useful for forcing the respective process to terminate as quickly as possible.
 (`--signal KILL` is the equivalent of `kill -9`)

+`--wait sec` (or `-w`)           after asking the process to terminate, wait this long (in seconds) before either aborting, or trying the next signal in series.
+Default: 2 sec

 `--restart` (or `-r`) expect process to restart itself, using signal HUP by default (e.g. `-r -s INT` will send a INT and then resume watching for changes)